 The danger first came to the notice of senior officials when Ministry of Defence civil servants discovered that they might be prosecuted for criminal negligence following the 2006 crash of an RAF Nimrod aircraft.
 The subsequent Inquiry held the MoD procurement team accountable for failure to maintain oversight of the cumulative and dangerous effect of changes to the aircraft.
 The report described an MoD stricken by "organisational trauma" induced by the overwhelming objective of finding savings.
 Put shortly, the MoD had sacrificed safety to cut costs, and this had led to the deaths of 14 people.
 In the event, there were no prosecutions although compensation of £15m was paid.
 A book published in 2019 went further and claimed that a hundred British military personnel had died in avoidable accidents over the previous 35 years because of cost cutting etc. by the Ministry of Defence.

 Colleagues in the National Health Service were very concerned at the prosecution and striking-off of Dr Bawa-Garba .
-She was a well respected and experienced doctor who agreed to work in an understaffed and unsafe hospital environment but then, under pressure, made mistakes which led to the death of a child.
+She was a well respected and experienced doctor who agreed in 2011 to work in an understaffed and unsafe hospital environment but then, under pressure, made mistakes which led to the death of a child.
 (Further detail is at Note 3.)
 The General Medical Council in response issued fatuous guidelines telling doctors that if they were required to work in understaffed, unsafe environments then they must create a paper trail flagging that up.
 But the GMC put doctors in the impossible position of being forced to choose between

 - refusing to work in such circumstances, and therefore not only being in breach of contract but also potentially harming patients, or